-April is National Financial Literacy Month, and April 11-15 is National Retirement Planning Week, so this seems like a good time to talk about a topic that may be on your mind these days.
+April is National Financial Literacy Month, and National Retirement Planning Week runs from March 30 – April 3rd, so this seems like a good time to talk about a topic that may be on your mind these days.

 By the way, what rhymes with financial literacy?
 We couldn’t think of anything but if you do, please let us know.